j4m3su0/imperial-physics-summer-school/README.md

 # imperial-physics-summer-school
-A collection of my work and resources from the Imperial Physics Summer School 2024.
+A collection of my work/resources from the Imperial Physics Summer School 2024.